GaizaDZN/my_odin_repo/README.md

-# My Odin project hub
+# My project hub

-### A private repo to consolidate everything I do, Odin Project related.
+### A collection of projects too small for their own repo.